dtbinh/rtes-course-project/Assignment_2/README.md

 Cleaning
 ================================
-To clean the project directory go to the ./source directory and execute this command:
+To clean the project directory go to the ./source directory and execute this command
 	$bash:~ make clean